The smartphones of 2022: the best to give at Christmas-breakinglatest.news-Breaking Latest News

 by Bruno Ruffilli

 More than adding, innovation should perhaps be sought in the courage to remove.
 The Sim card, for example: born in 1991, for operators it remains an important source of income and a way to tie customers to themselves.
-Today it no longer has a reason to exist, because the eSim is more practical and more flexible, so Apple has begun to break the chains, which has eliminated the slot for the Sim card on the iPhone 14 destined for the American market.
+Today it no longer has a reason to exist, because the eSim is more practical and more flexible, so Apple began to break the chains, which eliminated the SIM card slot on the iPhone 14 intended for the American market.
 And next year other producers will do the same, hopefully not only in the USA.

 Announcements